Hans Tröger: Biography

 Born in 1896, Tröger entered the army of Imperial Germany in 1915 as a Fahnenjunker (officer cadet) and served as an engineer.
 After World War I, he remained in the military, serving in the Reichsheer.
 From 1935 he was in the Wehrmacht and was posted to the Office of Mobile Troops at the Oberkommando der Wehrmacht (Armed Forces High Command), commonly known as OKW, for two years from 1938.
 Following the outbreak of World War II, he commanded of the 64th Motorcycle Battalion and then the 103rd Rifle Regiment.
-On 11 November 1942, he was appointed commander of the 27th Panzer Division, which at the time engaged in fighting as it retreated from the Donets.
+On 30 November 1942, he was appointed commander of the 27th Panzer Division, which at the time engaged in fighting as it retreated from the Donets.
 In early 1943 he left the Eastern Front to take up an appointment as commander of the School for Panzer Troops, based in Germany.

 He returned to divisional command when posted to the 25th Panzer Division on 20 November 1943.
 His new command was fighting on the Eastern Front around Kiev, in which it suffered heavy losses and further, significant, casualties were incurred in the retreat across Ukraine.
 In April 1944, it was transferred to Denmark for a refit and Tröger, promoted to generalleutnant earlier that month, took over command of the 13th Panzer Division.
-In September, the division took part in the fighting around Khisinev but found itself cut off.
+In September, the division took part in the fighting around Kishinev but found itself cut off.
 It had to break out and while some personnel made it to the German lines, Tröger led one element into Bulgaria and was captured by Bulgarian troops.
 After a period of internment, he was later handed over to the Soviet Union.
 He remained a prisoner of war until 1955.